Many people who want to get started in the ticket industry have one big goal — to make money online.

 Sell 1 ticket for $40 = +$38.74 (Paypal fees included)

 Profit (4 tickets) = $45.96

-So if you were to profit off of the Rascal Flatts tickets AND pre-sell a concert with individual $15 codes like Luke Bryan, you’re looking at $58.60 in profit for something that you took NO risk on… you can wait until you have the balance in your Paypal account to even make the Ticketmaster transactions on your end as long as you’re sure that the tickets are still available from Ticketmaster.
+So if you were to profit off of the Rascal Flatts tickets AND pre-sell a concert with individual $15 codes, you’re looking at $58.60 in profit for something that you took NO risk on… you can wait until you have the balance in your Paypal account to even make the Ticketmaster transactions on your end as long as you’re sure that the tickets are still available from Ticketmaster.

 This can be a little bit more of a time-consuming method, but that’s the trade-off involved for not having to risk anything upfront.

 You’ll want to watch your Ticket Limits so that you’re good on the Ticketmaster side of things, but overall this is an excellent way to get involved in Summer even though most concerts are already sold-out.

 As you use this technique, you’ll find that you’ll need to adjust the prices around, but this is a great way to help some customers get a small discount on a purchase, and as you build loyalty and customers who know you as a person that sells tickets, you’ll be able to use this technique more frequently.